un-shayani/dotstatsuite-docker-compose/js/README.md

 **Data-lifecycle-manager** need your data-explorer URL!

-> **WARNING**: If you change port make sure to change also in the settings file and .env!
+> **WARNING**: If you change the port, make sure to also change it in the settings file and .env!
 ```json
 {
   "sdmx": {